 - 1/2 teaspoon ground cinnamon

 - Preheat oven to 375°.
 In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in milk.
 In another bowl, whisk flour, baking powder and cinnamon; add to creamed mixture just until moistened.
 Fill greased or paper-lined muffin cups one-fourth full.

 - For filling, in a small bowl, beat cream cheese, sugar and egg until smooth.
 Fold in berries.
 Drop a rounded tablespoonful into the center of each muffin.

 - For topping, in a small bowl, mix flour, brown sugar and cinnamon; cut in butter until crumbly.
 Sprinkle over batter.

-- Bake 27-32 minutes or until a toothpick inserted near the center comes out clean.
+- Bake 27-32 minutes or until a toothpick inserted in the center comes out clean.
 Cool 5 minutes before removing from pans to wire racks.
 Serve warm.
 Refrigerate leftovers.
-Yield: 1-1/2 dozen.